algolia/instantsearch-ios/docgen/src/troubleshooting.md

 ---

-We still don't have any troubleshooting item.
+We don't have any troubleshooting items yet.
 If you are facing any issue, feel free to [open an issue](https://github.com/algolia/instantsearch-ios/issues)